udiaca/u0.vc/src/pages/en/identity.md

 If you are interested in following along, or getting notified whenever something changes, feel free to `star` or `watch` [this repository on GitHub](https://github.com/udiaca/u0.vc).

+I aim to be as transparent as possible throughout the [creative process](https://www.youtube.com/watch?v=LqwEfZm9-nw).

 # Links

 [/en/UDIA](/en/)